benedekrozemberczki/LabelPropagation/README.md

 This repository provides an implementation for Label Propagation as described in the paper:

-> ear linear Time Algorithm to Detect Community Structures in Large-scale Networks.
+> Near linear Time Algorithm to Detect Community Structures in Large-scale Networks.
 > Usha Nandini Raghavan, Reka Albert, Soundar Kumara.
 > Phyical Review E, 2008.
 > [[Paper]](https://arxiv.org/abs/0709.2938)